heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 _Types_ are an immensely important concept in programming language design and theory.

 A type can be thought of as a _category_ that a value (typically at run-time) can fall into.
+For example, the number 12 would have type `Int` and value 12.

 ### Typing Disciplines: Static versus Dynamic, Strong versus Weak